-stores [5, 6, 17, 18, 29], but this can require executing real instructions [21, Section 7.1], consuming real time and real electrical power to solve a strictly theoretical problem.
+Some researchers recommend avoiding OOTA by forcing prior relaxed loads to be ordered before subsequent relaxed stores [5, 6, 17, 18, 29], but this can require executing real instructions [21, Section 7.1], consuming real time and real electrical power to solve a strictly theoretical problem.
 Furthermore, as discussed in Section 4.2, cross-thread optimizations can defeat this ordering constraint.

 Other researchers recommend various procedures to identify and avoid OOTA cycles [2, 8, 9, 15, 17, 19, 30, 32], but none of these have been accepted by C++ implementers, in part due to these models requiring consideration of multiple executions.
-As of 2024, Mark Batty is working on modular relaxed dependencies, which may have the added benefit of checking compiler optimizations [14], which is a portion of the OOTA problem that is out of scope for this paper.6
+As of 2024, Mark Batty is working on modular relaxed dependencies, which may have the added benefit of checking compiler optimizations [14], a portion of the OOTA problem that is out of scope for this paper.

-Moiseenko et al. avoid cycles in po \cup rf [28], which might permit more optimizations than forcing prior relaxed loads to be ordered before subsequent relaxed stores, but which the authors characterize as "(almost) a per-execution model".
-It remains to be seen whether this is close enough to a perexecution model to be accepted by C++ implementers. @@@ I am not fully confident of my characterization of this paper.
+Moiseenko et al. avoid cycles in po $\cup$ rf [28], which might permit more optimizations than forcing prior relaxed loads to be ordered before subsequent relaxed stores, but which the authors characterize as "(almost) a per-execution model".
+It remains to be seen whether this is close enough to a perexecution model to be accepted by C++ implementers.